shakedshachar/PatchFinder-Updates/README.md

 ## Made by a Composer, for Composers

-PatchIO was created by composer Shaked Shachar who works in Bleeding Fingers Music (founded by Hans Zimmer) to solve real-world frustrations in fast-paced scoring environments.
+PatchIO was created by composer Shaked Shachar who works in Bleeding Fingers Music (founded by Hans Zimmer) to solve real-world needs of composers and music producers in fast-paced environments.

 ---